-In the fourteenth issue of Stravinsky's Dialogues: Switzerland, the conversation is conducted by composer, sound designer and researcher in the field of art Cathy van Eck and the editor of the Stravinsky.online website, curator Miroslava Tyrina.
+In the fourteenth issue of Stravinsky's Dialogues: Switzerland, the conversation is conducted by a composer, sound designer and researcher in the field of art Cathy van Eck and a curator, the editor of the Stravinsky.online website Miroslava Tyrina.

 Stravinsky's Dialogues: Cathy van Eck & Miroslava Tyrina

 — Cathy, thank you so much for agreeing to take part in our project.
 This is very important for our entire team and for me personally, because I am a big fan of your creativity.
 What you're doing is really great.

 — Thank you!

 — I congratulate you on several premieres that have just happened in Switzerland.
 Oddly enough, I would like to ask about your impression of the performance and about the festivals that you have visited.